 - Peel and core the pear, then cut into large chunks.

-- Heat the oil in a saucepan, add the lemon zest and juice, 175g sugar, cinnamon and then and the pears.
+- Heat the oil in a saucepan, add the lemon zest and juice, 175g sugar, cinnamon and the pears.
 Cook for 5 minutes to soften slightly depending on how ripe they are.

-- Carefully pour the pears into a colander over a bowl to drain away some of the liquid, then transfer into a large baking dish say 20cm square, roughly.
-Add a little of the liquid back in if its too dry.
+- Carefully pour the pears into a colander over a bowl to drain away some of the liquid, then transfer into a large baking dish.
+Add a little of the liquid back in if it's too dry.

-- For the custard, mix the custard powder to a paste.
+- For the custard, mix the custard powder with a little milk to make a paste.

-- Bring the milk to the boil and add the paste and the sugar.
-Stir continuously over a gentle heat until the custard thickens.
-Finally stir though the golden syrup.
+- Bring the milk to a boil add the paste and sugar.
+Stir continuously over gentle heat until the custard thickens.
+Finally, stir through the golden syrup.